 Editing Weddings on an iPad with Lightroom Mobile

-Getting images directly into LR Mobile in the past has been reported to be a tedious process, involving importing them into the iOS Photos app, and then bringing them into Lightroom from there.
-But iPadOS 13 and recent LR updates have changed that, giving the ability to directly import into the app.
+Getting images directly into LR Mobile in the past was reported to be a tedious process, involving importing them into the iOS Photos app, and then bringing them into Lightroom from there.
+But since iPadOS 13, along with updates to LR Mobile, this has changed, giving the ability to directly import into the app.
+As a result, a purely iPad-based system is perfectly feasible now, and for a photographer who shoots a relatively low number of images and/or really needs to not be tied down to a computer, it can be a usable setup.

-Still, because almost all of my weddings, portraits, and events are local, I don’t have a need for that kind of purely mobile/computer-free workflow, and in my view a totally iPad-based editing system would be cumbersome, inefficient, and impractical for the high volume of photographs that most wedding photographers need to import, store, make multiple backups of, edit, and export each week.
-In other words, I could do it if I had to, but it would be far from ideal.
+Still, because almost all of my weddings, portraits, and events are local, I don’t have a pressing need for that kind of completely mobile and computer-free workflow, and in my view a totally iPad-based editing system would be cumbersome, inefficient, and impractical for the high volume of photographs that most wedding photographers need to import, store, make multiple backups of, edit, and export each week.
+In other words, I could do it if I really had to, but it would be far from ideal.

 This workflow is an efficient, practical, and easy to implement method for wedding photographers to edit images anywhere on an iPad.
 And once you try it, you'll wonder how you ever lived without it!